-I use the words "economic liberalism" to mean the policy that directs a liberal economy, and the words "lib-eral economy" to mean an economy in which individuals decide what is to be produced, how goods shall be dis-tributed, and by what means production and distribution shall be carried on.
+I use the words "economic liberalism" to mean the policy that directs a liberal economy, and the words "liberal economy" to mean an economy in which individuals decide what is to be produced, how goods shall be distributed, and by what means production and distribution shall be carried on.
 Decisions of this kind must be made in some way or other in every kind of economic system, no matter how dictatorial or democratic or how rich or poor.
-What distinguishes one system from another is whether or not individuals have the ultimate authority to make denot individuals have the ultimate authority to make de-cisions.
+What distinguishes one system from another is whether or not individuals have the ultimate authority to make decisions.
 Who has the authority is more important than how it is exercised or for what purpose.
 In a liberal economy, individuals have the authority.
 They may exercise their authority individually on the market or outside the market, or they may exercise it collectively and voluntarily in either way.
 They also may exercise their authority through the government by directing it to carry out the decisions they have made.
-They may go further and delegate to the gov-ernment the authority to make decisions.
+They may go further and delegate to the government the authority to make decisions.
 What they may not do is to delegate authority in an irrevocable way.
-They may not turn over to the government, to a voluntary or-ganization, or to another individual the permanent power to make decisions.
+They may not turn over to the government, to a voluntary organization, or to another individual the permanent power to make decisions.
 They must retain the ultimate authority to judge those who act for them.
-In a liberal economy the choice of how to make decisi

-In a liberal economy the choice of how to make deci-sions is not necessarily a choice between government and the market and it is not even a choice among different combinations of government and market.
-Between the two combinations of government and market.
-Between the two there are many forms of voluntary collective action such as that of cooperatives, philanthropies, nonprofit organiza-tions, limited-profit firms, quasi-public or quasi-private or-ganizations, and unions.
+In a liberal economy the choice of how to make decisions is not necessarily a choice between government and the market and it is not even a choice among different combinations of government and market.
+Between the two there are many forms of voluntary collective action such as that of cooperatives, philanthropies, nonprofit organizations, limited-profit firms, quasi-public or quasi-private organizations, and unions.
 In groups of this kind, individuals can change the composition of the national output, the way it is produced, and the way it is distributed.

-In the history of economic liberalism, what has been ad-vocated and practiced is a combination of the following three procedures: voluntary individual action on the mar-ket, compulsory action through the government, and collec-tive action in voluntary groups.
+In the history of economic liberalism, what has been advocated and practiced is a combination of the following three procedures: voluntary individual action on the market, compulsory action through the government, and collective action in voluntary groups.
 In deciding how these three procedures are to be combined, the critical question usually has been, How much use shall be made of government?
 The question, in more familiar language, is, What shall be the economic powers of the government?